 Expanding Scientific Capacity: Support and train frontline researchers in low-or middle-income countries.

 OpenBiome, through its flagship program the Global Microbiome Conservancy (GMbC), is providing scientists with tools and resources to make breakthrough discoveries.

 Currently, microbiome research is limited by a biased and narrow view of the microbiome that focuses on U.S. and European populations.

-The GMbC library—containing samples from more than 1,200 participants from over 30 underpresented communities—fills this critical gap by providing scientists with a globally representative view of the microbiome and ensures that people from across the world can benefit from new discoveries.
+The GMbC library—containing samples from more than 1,200 participants from over 30 underpresented communities—fills this critical gap by providing scientists with a radically expanded view of the microbiome and access to previously unavailable biodiversity

-“Over the past decade, we’ve shown the transformative power of the microbiome in treating patients with recurrent C. difficile.
+“Over the past decade, we’ve shown the transformative power of the microbiome through investigational FMT for patients with recurrent C. difficile.
 We’re excited to take the next step and use our expertise to catalyze microbiome research around the world.”

 — Julie Barrett O’Brien, Chief Executive Officer at OpenBiome